mui/material-ui/docs/data/material/guides/migration-v4/migration-v4-pt.md

 - The minimum supported version of **React** was increased from v16.8.0 to v17.0.0.
 - The minimum supported version of TypeScript was increased from v3.2 to v3.5.

   > We try to align with types released from [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) (i.e. packages published on npm under the `@types` namespace).
-We will not change the minimum supported version in a major version of Material-UI.
+We will not change the minimum supported version in a major version of Material UI.
 However, we generally recommend to not use a TypeScript version older than the [lowest supported version of DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped#older-versions-of-typescript-33-and-earlier)

 A primeira coisa que você precisa fazer é atualizar suas dependências.